 - Ride With Traffic.
 It is safer to ride with traffic.
 If you are riding against traffic, drivers will not be expecting you and may not notice you.
 By riding against traffic, you also reduce reaction time to avoid an accident.

-If You Have Been in a Bicycle Accident, Joel Williams Law, LLC, Can Help
+If You Have Been in a Bicycle Accident, Williams Elleby, Can Help

 Unfortunately, even safe cyclists get into accidents.
 If you have been in a bicycle accident and been injured as a result, it is important to be aware of your legal rights and options.
-For more information or to schedule a free case evaluation, call Joel Williams Law, LLC, at (404) 389-1035 today.
+For more information or to schedule a free case evaluation, call Williams Elleby, at 833-LEGALGA today.